RunicPixels/Tower-of-the-Arch-Mage-2/README.md

 I do NOT own rights to PandaBT and the Pixel Perfect Camera found in the Imported Assets folder and all the rights are owned to their respective creators.

+# Goal
+Create smart systems for generating content and agent behaviour.

+# Idea
+Create a dungeon generator similar to the ones used in Pokémon Mystery dungeon and work with A* Pathfinding and Behaviour Trees.

 # Blog
 Week 1 : Made the AI Analyse of the Holow Knight Enemies